moshiverse/OAuth2-Integration/README.md

 - GitHub may not return email by default; the app fetches emails from `/user/emails`.
 - CSRF protection is enabled; all forms include a CSRF token.
 - Session-based authentication only (JWT not used).
+- Error handling included for invalid logins and profile updates.

+## 🏗️ Architecture Diagram
+*(Insert a simple diagram showing OAuth2 flow, services, controllers, and database here)*

 ## 🏆 Milestones Achieved
-- Milestone 1: OAuth2 login works with Google and GitHub
+- Milestone 1: OAuth2 login works with one provider (Google or GitHub)
 - Milestone 2: Both providers work, user data persisted, profile page protected
 - Final: Profile editing, CSRF protection, error handling included

+## 🖼️ Screenshots
+*(Add screenshots of login pages and profile page here)*

 ## Author
 John Joseph Laborada
 CIT-U | IT342 – System Integration & Architecture
 October 2025